Previous dayApril 11, 2026Next day

 134.6 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.7 earthquake 46 km ENE of Pedro Bay, Alaska with origin time 20:42 UTC on April 11, 2026.
-The hypocenter lay at 134.6 km, placing this in the intermediate depth category.
-Geolocation places the event at 59.886°N, -153.292°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+On April 11, 2026, worldwide seismic activity registered a magnitude 2.7 earthquake 46 km ENE of Pedro Bay, Alaska at 20:42 UTC.
+At a depth of 134.6 km, the event was intermediate depth.
+Coordinates: 59.886°, -153.292°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11